acl-org/acl-anthology/hugo/content/posts/_index.md

 ---
-Title: List of all posts
+Title: List of all news pages
 render_pagelist: true
 ---